Requirements for Obtaining the AFE Designation Financial Analyst

 To receive the AFE designation Financial Analyst, you must submit an application to SOFE headquarters and it must be approved first by the Membership Committee, who will then recommend it for approval by the Executive Committee of the Society.
 Upon approval by the Executive Committee, the designation will become effective.

 Deadlines — The approval process of a properly completed designation application is typically between six to eight weeks, as follows: The completed application, with all required information and documentation must be submitted to SOFE by email, fax or mail, for arrival by the 3rd week of the month for inclusion in the next month's Membership Committee review.
 Applicants recommended for approval by the Membership Committee are then submitted for vote by the Executive Committee, generally within 30 days of Membership Committee approval.
-Applications may be found at www.sofe.org under the link for SOFE Forms under the Resources tab.
+Applications may be found at www.sofe.org under the link for SOFE Forms or under the Education tab.